2012 NAB Agribusiness Awards for Excellence Export Award

 Like many Queensland businesses Nolan Meats have been operating in an environment challenged by last summer’s natural disasters, sensitive international market access requirements and a backdrop of ongoing global economic uncertainty.
 “It becomes especially challenging and demanding on resources when you are also trying to pioneer new systems” said director Terry Nolan.

-The company operates at four sites including the Gympie Meat Processing Plant; Wide Bay Feedlot; and two Brisbane Coldstores.
+The company operated at four sites including the Gympie Meat Processing Plant; Wide Bay Feedlot; and two Brisbane Coldstores.
 Their 350 team members produce high-quality meat products which are highly sought after by Australian and international consumers.

 Nolan Meats was the first meat processor in Australia to operate under the Australian Export Meat Inspection System (AEMIS), which ushered in a new era of self-accountability for meat processors producing higher quality food safety outcomes and at the same time minimizing the burden of the full cost recovery government charges on industry.